 For Exclusive Use of North Carolina State Government and Public Schools

 Effective July 1, 2004, UNCG is exempt from sales or use tax.
 Please reference the tax exempt documents on the Purchasing Forms page for more information.
-If vendors require a certificate, the Purchasing department can provide one upon request.
+If vendors require a certificate, the Procurement Services department can provide one upon request.
 Sales Tax Exemption number is 400004.

 Facilities and Auxiliary Services: Repair and Renovation

 Pursuant to the North Carolina Procurement Manual, Section I-1.3 Procurement Methods, acquiring printing should be treated as the University does for all other goods or services.
-Based upon either the RFQ or the IFB, once the purchase order has been issued to the awarded vendor, no changes may be made to a purchase order or its requirements nor an additional commitment made to a printer (vendor) without the approval of the Purchasing Department.
-Such changes will be acknowledged by the issuance of a Change Order, where appropriate, by the Purchasing Department.
+Based upon either the RFQ or the IFB, once the purchase order has been issued to the awarded vendor, no changes may be made to a purchase order or its requirements nor an additional commitment made to a printer (vendor) without the approval of the Procurement Services Department.
+Such changes will be acknowledged by the issuance of a Change Order, where appropriate, by the Procurement Services Department.

 All Campus Departments printing public documents shall adhere to the following policy: